-Ellsworth Kelly is regarded as one of the most important abstract painters, sculptors and printmakers working today.
-Spanning seven decades, his career is marked by the independent route his art has taken from any formal school or art movement and by his innovative contribution to twentieth-century painting and sculpture.
-Kelly draws on the connection between abstraction and nature from which he extrapolates forms and colors.
-Since the beginning of his career, Kelly’s emphasis on pure form and color and his impulse to suppress gesture in favor of creating spatial unity have played a pivotal role in the development of abstract art in America.
+Ellsworth Kelly is regarded as one of the most important abstract painters, sculptors and printmakers of his time.
+Spanning seven decades, his career was marked by the independent route he took from any formal school or art movement and by his innovative contribution to twentieth-century painting and sculpture.
+Kelly drew on the connection between abstraction and nature from which he extrapolated forms and colors.
+From the beginning of his career, Kelly emphasized pure form and color.
+His impulse to suppress gesture in favor of creating spatial unity has played a pivotal role in the development of abstract art in America.

 Kelly’s first one-man exhibition was at the Galerie Arnaud in Paris in 1951.
 His retrospective exhibitions include Ellsworth Kelly at The Museum of Modern Art in 1973; Ellsworth Kelly Recent Paintings and Sculpture at the Metropolitan Museum of Art in 1979; Ellsworth Kelly Sculpture in 1982 at the Whitney Museum of American Art and Saint Louis Art Museum; and Ellsworth Kelly: A Retrospective in 1996 at the Solomon R. Guggenheim Museum, the Los Angeles County Museum of Art, the Tate, London and the Haus der Kunst in Munich.